webability/WAWAS/readme.md

 ## TO DO at a glance:

 ### Server:
-- Hools on modules
+- Hooks on modules (working on them)
-- implement maxs on #threads, #clients, #hits, sizes, heades etc
+- implement maxs on #threads, #clients, #hits, sizes, headers etc

 ### Protocol HTTP11:
 - Authentication